 Yelena Solovey, the most delicate and amazing actress of Soviet cinema, was born on February 24, 1947 in Neustrelitz, the Soviet Occupation Zone.
-Her parents met at the end of the war in Berlin, where her father served in the artillery and her mother was a nurse.
+Her parents met each other at the end of the war in Berlin, where her father served in the artillery and her mother was a nurse.

 Three years after Yelena’s birth her family moved to Krasnoyarsk and then to Moscow.

-Yelena made her debut in the movie in 1967 in the short film “In the mountains of my heart”, directed by R. Hamdamov.
-A year later she was invited to play a role in the short film “Pravdoha”.
+Yelena made her debut in the movie in 1967 in the short film In The Mountains Of My Heart directed by R. Hamdamov.
+A year later she was invited to play in the short film Pravdoha.

-In 1969, Yelena starred in “Late Flowers” (directed by A. Nahl) and “The King Stag ” (P. Arsenov).
+In 1969, Yelena starred in Late Flowers directed by A. Nahl and The King Stag directed by P. Arsenov.

-Until the mid 70s Yelena quite actively starred in films: “About Love” (1971), “And there was evening and there was morning” (1971), “The drama of ancient life ” (1972), “Yegor Boulichev and others” (1972), “Vanyushin’s Children” (1974).
+Until the mid-70s Yelena quite actively starred in films.
+She appeared in About Love (1971), And there was evening and there was morning (1971), The drama of ancient life (1972), Yegor Boulichev and Others (1972), Vanyushin’s Children (1974).

-But the role of Olga Voznesenskaya in Nikita Mikhalkov’s “Slave of Love” (1976) was a real success.
+To tell the truth, the role of Olga Voznesenskaya in Nikita Mikhalkov’s Slave of Love (1976) was a real success.

-In the 80s Soloey starred in “You cannot even dream” (1981), “Fact” (1981, Yelena received an award for the best supporting actress at the Cannes Film Festival), “Easy Money” (1982), “Blonde Around the Corner” (1984), “Charlotte’s necklace” (1984), “Friends” (1987) and many others.
+In the 80s Soloey starred in You Cannot Even Dream (1981), Fact (1981, Yelena received an award for the best supporting actress at the Cannes Film Festival), Easy Money (1982), Blonde Around the Corner (1984), Charlotte’s Necklace (1984), Friends (1987) and many others.

-In America Yelena played in Alexander Zhurbin’s theater “Wandering Star”, taught at New York University and was a radio host on Russian radio in New Jersey.
+In America Yelena played in Alexander Zhurbin’s theater Wandering Star, taught at New York University and was a radio host on the Russian radio in New Jersey.

-In 1996 Solovey played a role of the great Russian ballerina Olga Spesivtseva in the film “Grace of the twentieth century”, directed by Maya Merkel.
+Later, in 1996, Solovey played a role of the great Russian ballerina Olga Spesivtseva in the film Grace of the Twentieth Century directed by Maya Merkel.